respawn-app/FlowMVI/docs/quickstart.md

 ## Step 3: Describe your Contract

 <details>
-<summary>Click for general advice on how to define a contract if you're a newbie</summary>
+<summary>Click for general advice on how to define a contract</summary>

 Describing the contract first makes building the logic easier because you have everything you need at the start.
 To define your contract, ask yourself the following: